BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 ![](imgs/6_install_seaborn.png)

 We need to open a second Command Prompt Window to install new packages.
-Hereby, you can leave the first window open.
+While doing so, you can leave the first window open.

 ![](imgs/6_install_seaborn_2.png)